Affiliate Disclosure

 The short version

-So, here’s the deal: Sometimes, if you click on a link in my article and make a purchase from the company’s website, I may earn a commission.
+So, here’s how things work here: sometimes, if you click a link in an article and make a purchase from the company’s website it takes you to, I may earn a commission.

 These links are called affiliate links, and you’ll find them all over the internet.
 They’re used by individuals and companies on their blogs, websites, and social media pages.

-Not every link on this website can make me money though.
-For example, links that lead to journal articles, news websites, medical information websites, and government organizations aren’t set up to earn me a commission.
+Not every link on this website can earn me money though.
+For example, links that lead to journal articles, news websites, medical information websites, and government organisations aren’t set up to earn a commission.

 Amazon Associates disclosure